 How can I speed up getting fibre broadband to where I live in London?

-If you’re not on the list, there are still ways of encouraging speedier fibre to your address.
-You can register your interest with some providers and when they have enough willing subscribers, they could roll it out faster in the area.
+You can register your interest with some providers and when they have enough willing subscribers, they might roll it out faster in the area.

 There are also some community-based options.
-A joint funding arrangement is put in place, which means a provider, Openreach for example, contributes some of the costs, with your community funding the rest.
+A joint funding arrangement can be put in place, which means a provider, contributes some of the costs, with your community funding the rest.
 An affordable solution is then agreed to meet the community needs.

-Openreach has got guidance on how to start this kind of community project if you’re interested.
+Openreach has guidance on how to start this kind of community project if you’re interested.
 If you and enough neighbours are fed up with slow speeds, you might be able to prompt some action.
 Find out more and register your interest on the Openreach website.

 “If you’re looking for the best internet service in your area, it’s worth checking regularly to see that you’re still getting the right deal for you.
-Things are always changing in London and it may be that there’s something better out there since the last time you looked.”
+Things are always changing in London, and it may be that there are better deals out there since the last time you looked.”

 Why use Compare the Market?